zifnab69/Meshtastic-Backup-Fleet-Manager/CONTRIBUTING.md

-# Contributing to Meshtastic Configuration Manager
+# Contributing to Nodes and backup fleet manager

 Thank you for your interest in improving this project.